sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 3. The caching can be started/stopped.
 4. When started all events are cached.
 Upon cache overflow, the events are dropped and count as missed.
 5. The cache service uses ZMQ REQ/REP pattern for communication w.r.t start/stop and replying with cached data.
+6. APIs are provided for all cache access.

 ## Event exporting
 The telemetry container runs gNMI server service to export events to gNMI clients via subscribe command.

 - Telemetry container hosts gNMI server for streaming events to external receivers.
-- The external client subscribe and receive messages via gNMI connection/protocol.\
+- The external client subscribe and receive events via gNMI connection/protocol.
-- Only one client is expected; The client is expected to set no filter, implying it receives all events.
+- Only one client is accepted; The client is provided with all events.
-- A istener is spawned to receive messages at the max rate of 10K/sec.
+- A local listener is spawned to receive events at the max rate of 10K/sec.
-- The received messages are sent to the connected client at the client's rate.
+- The received events are sent to the connected client at the client's rate.
 - Any overflow due to back-pressure/rate-limit results in events drop.

 ### gNMI protocol
 - Use SUBSCRIBE request